gvolpe/blog-comments/_posts/2020-11-25-xmonad-polybar-nixos.md

 }
 {% endhighlight %}

 We will later see how `polybarOpts` is defined and whether that's needed for you or not.
-This file is then imported by `~/.config/nixpkgs/home.nix`, in the same way we do it at the system level.
+This file is then imported by `home.nix`, in the same way we do it at the system level.

 {% highlight nix %}
 { config, lib, pkgs, stdenv, ... }: